jbelanger/hrsc-database/docs/Reference-Data.md

 PS C:\_DEV\hrsc-database\utils> .\GenerateReferenceData.ps1  "Data Source=localhost\SQLEXPRESS;Initial Catalog=HRSC;Integrated Security=true;"
 ```

 The files will be generated under C:\Temp\ReferenceData.
 You can edit the script to output the files to a diferent place.

+Once the files have been created, they need to be copied into the Scripts/Seed folder inside the project.

 ## Execute merge script through the Post-Deployment script

+The reference data files are located in the Scripts/Seed folder within the project structure.

-Those generated files can be used through a post-deployment script in the SSDT project to synchronize the data. **This should only be used in developement environments**.
+These generated files are used through the post-deployment script in the project to synchronize the data. **This should only be used in developement environments**.

 ```SQL
 if @@servername <> 'MLDBSQL16CL01' -- Production and training